turingschool/backend-curriculum-site/module4/projects/express_sweater_weather/express_sweater_weather_rubric.md

 ### Project Professionalism

-Along with the technical, workflow, and project management requirements, we’ll also be looking at overall professionalism for the duration of the project.
-These follow aspects will be graded accordingly throughout the project’s duration:

 #### Check-in one:

 - 4: Developer fulfills all requirements below, and has most of the project completed.
 Developer comes with a plan to refactor their current application or work on extensions during the checkin.

-- 3: Developer communicates and turns in any additional deliverables by thee prescribed deadlines outlined by instructors.
+- 3: Developer communicates and turns in any additional deliverables by the prescribed deadlines outlined by instructors.
 Developer has finished two endpoints and has their application deployed to production.

 - 2: At least three endpoints within the project spec are working and complete.
 Project is deployed to production on Heroku.